Bowery/website/markdown/DOCUMENTATION.md

 _Welcome to the Future of Web Development._

 ## Philosophy
-Web development sucks.
-It's filled with convoluted abstrations that have little to do with building a product.
+Web development is terrible—it's filled with convoluted abstrations that have little to do with building a product.
 Today we care about users, but most of our time is spent worrying about server and database management.

-When writing a Bowery application you just write code and the rest takes care of itself.
-There isn't even a local development environment and common services that developers setup for every application (database, caching, email, search, cdn, etc.) are already build into Bowery.
+When writing a Bowery application, you just write code and the rest takes care of itself—there isn't even a local development environment.
+Common services that developers set up for each application (database, caching, email, search, CDN, etc.) are already built into Bowery.
 Implementation details and performance optimizations are made behind the scenes so that you can focus all of your energy on the product.

 ## CLI

 ### Installation

-Once you've registered [online](http://bowerygroup.com) you can install the command line interface using NPM:
+Once you've [registered online](http://bowerygroup.com) you can install the command line interface using NPM:

 ```
 $ (sudo) npm install bowery -g